AI Image Recognition: applications and benefits

 The primary difference between all three training methods lies in the labeling of the training data.

 For example, if you want the image classification system to be able to identify images of cars, you can use two labels, CAR and NOT CAR.
-If you explicitly label both types of images in the input data beforehand, it will fall under supervised learning.

 unsupervised learning

-For an unsupervised model, you can simply provide a set of images to the image recognition model without stating what the images contain, and the system will have to figure out on its own the meaningful similarities or differences between the images by studying their characteristics or features.
+The system will have to figure out on its own the meaningful similarities or differences between the images by studying their characteristics or features.

 Self-supervised training also makes use of unlabeled data, which is why it is often considered a subset of unsupervised learning.
 It is a learning task where pseudo-labels, generated from the data itself, are used for learning.
 It allows you to use lower-quality data to learn to represent the data.
 This can be used as a base for many tasks, e.g., you use self-supervision to teach the machine to recreate human faces.
 When you are done training the algorithm, you can give it novel input to have it generate completely new faces.